HarveyY02/cse15l-lab-reports/lab-report-3-week-6.md

 * Show running git commands to commit and push a change to Github while logged into your ieng6 account.

 [A CHANGE TO COMMIT FOR TASK2.3]
-[A real CHANGE TO COMMIT FOR TASK2.3]
+[A real CHANGE TO COMMIT FOR TASK2.3] can you see this?

 * Show a link for the resulting commit.